antronic/hareshi-my-list/README.md

 ## Confession
-The UX and UI may not make sense in some parts.
+The UX and UI may not make sense in some parts including the code itself as well.
 I apologize for that, as I was a bit too lazy = 3=

+And you may also notice that I put some what the -- stuff inside about "`Observable` class", this is my experimental on using [`Event API`](https://developer.mozilla.org/en-US/docs/Web/API/Event).
+You can try and learn more about it as well.

 So, if anyone is interested in adding more features or making improvements, please feel free to fork and contribute~!